 After putting out a bunch of sequels the last couple of years (think Cars 2 and Monsters University) the reviews for Inside Out are proclaiming a return to form for Pixar; some are even calling it one of the best films of 2015.
 But aside from a personal and professional adoration for the genre of animation, my main reason for wanting to see Inside Out is it’s topic: Emotions.
 Without spoiling the plot for you (or myself) Inside Out ventures inside the mind of an 11-year-old girl (Riley) and the emotions that guide her through the tumultuous experience of moving.
 Like all of us, Riley is guided by her emotions – Joy, Anger, Disgust, Fear and Sadness – who live inside her mind and help her navigate her life in a new city, house and school.

-Emotion is a very interesting topic, and particularly relevant in the field of graphic design, where creating an emotional connection to an audience is imperative to successfully communicating your message or meaning.
+Emotion is a very interesting topic, and particularly relevant in the field of graphic design, where creating an emotional connection to an audience is imperative to successfully communicate your message or meaning.
 While you don’t want your audience to just act on emotion (understanding and acquiring knowledge is important too!), it often precedes cognition and is therefore vitally important to attracting an audience’s attention.
-And let’s face it, in today’s media saturated society that’s a big battle.
+And let’s face it, in today’s media-saturated society that’s a big battle.
 So what’s the easiest way to emotionally hook your audience through graphic design in Sydney?
 Cute baby animals.
 Seriously.
 Okay, not just cute baby animals, but they are one of the 6 top emotionally responsive images you can use in your designs and publications to assist in provoking an emotional response in your audience that I’ll outline below.

 1. Happy Smiles.